geoserver/geoserver/doc/en/user/source/extensions/iau/install.rst

 #.
 Try to set up a layer (e.g., shapefile) with a IAU CRS (e.g., ``IAU:49900``, Mars (2015) - Sphere / Ocentric)
 #.
 The layer CRS should recognize the CRS and may already provide ``IAU:49900`` in the declared CRS field (or not, depending on whether the original CRS had an authority and code indication, or just a basic definition)
 #.
-Even if not indicated automatically, it should be possible to enter a IAU code and it is accepted as a valid one.
+Even if not indicated automatically, it should be possible to enter a IAU code and have it accepted as valid.